boffus/PhytoMiner/README.md

 - `pivotmap(dataframe, index, columns, values)`: Generates a pivot table and a corresponding heatmap to visualize the count of homologs.
 - `print_summary(df, stage_message)`: Prints a quick summary of a DataFrame's shape and contents.

+## Continuous Integration & Deployment

+This project uses [GitHub Actions](https://github.com/features/actions) for automated testing and publishing.

+- **Automated Testing:**
+  Every push to the `main` branch triggers the test suite using Python 3.9.
+- **Automated Publishing:**
+  When a new release is published on GitHub, the package is automatically built and uploaded to PyPI.

+You can find the workflow configuration in [`.github/workflows/python-publish.yml`](.github/workflows/python-publish.yml).

 ## Contributing

 Contributions are welcome!
 If you have a suggestion or find a bug, please open an issue.
 Pull requests are also encouraged.